 Contact Senator Toomey: All the Info You Need

 The best way to get involved in political decisions is to express your views with an elected official.
 However, bridging the gap between representatives’ offices and the ordinary citizen is not always easy.
-In this article, we will provide you with all the details to contact Senator Toomey and what you can do to effectively and quickly reach the Pennsylvania senator’s office.
+In this article, we will provide you with all the details to contact Senator Toomey and what you can do to reach the Pennsylvania senator’s office.

 How to Contact Senator Pat Toomey